tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 [main] $
 ```

 That's a very interesting result!
 As we can see, the `request` message is sent instantaneously, but we wait for around 0.5 seconds to receive the `piece` message in response.
 And it happens for each block, resulting in 8 seconds to receive the entire piece!
 Also, remarkably, the delay is fairly constant at around 500 milliseconds.
-It suggests that Transmission implements some sort of forced delay on its end: it's highly improbable that downloading 16Kb of data via local connection would take almost half a second.
+This suggests that Transmission implements some sort of forced delay on its end: it's highly improbable that downloading 16KB of data via local connection would take almost half a second.

 Is there anything we can do about it?
-Obviously, we can't change Transmission's behavior, but there's one trick we can try on our side: _pipelining requests_
+Obviously, we can't change Transmission's behavior, but there's one trick we can try on our side: _pipelining requests_.

 # An experiment with pipelining requests